Fliegerführer Irak: Activities

 British forces had already begun to counterattack in Iraq.
-By 15 May, Junck knew that "Habforce" was on its way to RAF Habbaniya and "Kingcol" had taken Rutba Fort.
+By 15 May, Junck knew that Habforce was on its way to RAF Habbaniya and Kingcol had taken Rutba Fort.
 Junck sent a lone Heinkel bomber to find "Kingcol" at Rutba.
-The bomber found and attacked "Kingcol", which alerted the British of the German military assistance to the Iraqis.
+The bomber found and attacked Kingcol, which alerted the British of the German military assistance to the Iraqis.
 On the same day, von Blomberg was sent by Junck to Baghdad to make arrangements for a council of war with the Iraqi government.
 The council was planned for 17 May.
 However, von Blomberg was killed by friendly fire from Iraqi positions.
 His Heinkel He 111 was shot at from the ground as it flew low on approach and he was found to be dead upon landing.

 Junck visited Baghdad in place of von Blomberg on 16 May.
 He met Dr. Grobba, Rashid Ali, General Amin Zaki, Colonel Nur ed-Din Mahmud, and Mahmud Salman.
 The group agreed on a number of priorities for Fliegerführer Irak.
 The first was to prevent Kingcol from reaching RAF Habbaniya.
 The second was for Iraqi ground forces to take Habbaniya with air support provided by Fliegerführer Irak.
 It was also very important to the Germans to provide the Royal Iraqi Army with a "spine straightening".
 Much of the RIrA was known to be terrified of bombing by British aircraft.
 On the same day, Junck arranged for a raid by Fliegerführer Irak on Habbaniya.
-Six Messerschmitt Bf 110s and 3 Heinkel He 111s attacked the base, which took the RAF personnel there by surprise.
-A number of defenders were killed on the ground and a Audax and a Gladiator were destroyed.
+Six Messerschmitt Bf 110s and 3 Heinkel He 111s attacked the base, which took the Royal Air Force (RAF) personnel there by surprise.
+A number of RAF servicemen were killed on the ground and an Audax and Gladiator were destroyed.
 A German Heinkel was also lost.